 Department of Computer Science

-In our department, we have a total of 5 labs.
-Three of the labs are instructional labs and the other two are research labs.
+In our department, we have a total of three labs.
+Two of the labs are instructional labs and the other one is a research labs.
 All of our systems are connected to our campus Ethernet.

 One of the instructional labs, the Linux Lab consists of 28 Dell Precision Workstations running Arch Linux with Intel i7-6700 Processors, 16GB DDR4 RAM, NVIDIA Quadro K620 ( 2GB of VRAM), and a 500GB SSD.
 Installed software includes IDEs and editors like Eclipse, Emacs, Vim, and Netbeans.
 Supported languages include Java, C/C++, Python, Perl, Lisp, OCaml, Haskell, Prolog, and D.